Billy Bush: Extra

 On May 8, 2019, Telepictures announced they would hire Bush to be the host of Extra.
 Bush replaced Mario Lopez at the start of the 26th season on September 9, 2019, in a revamp of the show, which was originally to be renamed ExtraExtra.
-This came after Lopez departed Extra to host Access Hollywood, a show Bush previously hosted from 2001-2016.
+This came after Lopez departed Extra to host Access Hollywood, a show Bush previously hosted from 2001 to 2016.

+On May 5, 2025, Bush announced his departure from Extra after six seasons to further his involvement with his new podcast, Hot Mics with Billy Bush, which began that same year.

+Hot Mics

+In early January 2025, Bush announced he was launching a new podcast, Hot Mics with Billy Bush, which will stream twice a week on TuneIn, starting Monday, January 13 and airs live Mondays and Wednesdays at 5 p.m.
+When discussing why he was starting this new program, Bush said, “A hot mic was the thing that led to my silencing, and now the hot mics are the vehicle by which I find an authentic, real voice."
+His first guest will be Megyn Kelly.

+Other appearances

+In 2024, Bush competed in season 11 of The Masked Singer as the wild card contestant "Sir Lion".
+He was eliminated on "TV Theme Night".

 Personal life

 He married Sydney Davis in April 1998 and the couple have three daughters.
 On September 19, 2017, the couple announced they were separating.
 On July 15, 2018, Bush and his wife announced their divorce due to irreconcilable differences.

 Through his mother, Bush is a descendant of Louis DuBois, who fled religious persecution in France and settled in what was then the Dutch Colony of New Amsterdam; he helped found the town of New Paltz, New York.
 He is also a descendant of the Hasbrouck family and the Van Vleck family, making him a second cousin, three times removed of Nobel Physics Prize recipient John Hasbrouck Van Vleck.

+He announced on his new podcast on July 8, 2025, that he has a girlfriend named Allie.
+She is 48.